T

 • Autumn colors in parks

-• Harvest season produce
+• Harvest season for local produce

 October